line47/design-system-animation/README.md

 * Animation should be considered early on in the process
 * Animation should enhance the UX and serve a purpose
-* Animation should feel natural in context of the interaction
+* Animation should feel natural in the context of the interaction

 ### Duration
 * Shorter durations should be used for simple animations (Ex: fades and color changes)
-* Longer durations should be used for more complex animations (Ex: moving object on the screen and page transitions)
+* Longer durations should be used for more complex animations (Ex: moving an object on the screen and page transitions)
 * Duration for mobile devices should be shorter for smaller wearable devices and longer for tablets